-- Spread each slice with 1 tablespoon dressing and top with 1 slice of cheese, 1/4 of the sauerkraut and 1/4 of the corned beef.
+- Spread the slices with 1 tablespoon dressing and top with 1 slice of cheese (or more to taste), ¼ of the sauerkraut and ¼ of the corned beef.

 - Spread remaining dressing on the second piece of bread and place on top of sandwich, butter side out.

-- Place in a pan over medium low heat and cook until just golden and crisp.
+- Place in a skillet over medium low heat and cook until just golden and crisp.
 Flip and cook on remaining side.

 - Cut in half and serve with additional dressing for dipping.